 - The Cable Factory is located in a former Nokia industrial facility in the waterside Ruoholahti district of Helsinki.
-It is owned by the City of Helsinki but is financially self- - The usable surface area, including all floors and the basement, is 53,348 square meters, of which 40,000 sauare meters have been rented out: 99% of available workspaces are in use.
+It is owned by the City of Helsinki but is financially self-sufficient. - The usable surface area, including all floors and the basement, is 53,348 square meters, of which 40,000 square meters have been rented out; 99% of available workspaces are in use.
 The complex has five different venues available for long- and short-term rental, as well as three conference rooms.
-All rentable facilities allow for unrestricted catering. - The facilities are rented out to approximately 250 artists, bands, schools, theaters, nonprofit foundations, private companies, and museums each year (including the Finnish Museum of Photography, the Theater Museum, and the Hotel and Restaurant Museum), as well as the Adult Education Centre, the Zodiak Center for New Dance, and the Voice, a television and radio station. - taking place in the various conference and event spaces, museums, and dance theaters on-site. - The City of Helsinki gained ownership of the Cable Factory when Nokia Kaapeli left the building in 1987.
+All rentable facilities allow for unrestricted catering. - The facilities are rented out to approximately 250 artists, bands, schools, theaters, nonprofit foundations, private companies, and museums each year (including the Finnish Museum of Photography, the Theater Museum, and the Hotel and Restaurant Museum), as well as the Adult Education Centre, the Zodiak Center for New Dance, and the Voice, a television and radio station. - More than 200,000 people per year participate in events taking place in the various conference and event spaces, museums, and dance theaters on-site. - The City of Helsinki gained ownership of the Cable Factory when Nokia Kaapeli left the building in 1987.
 As